graffme/programystic_app/README.md

 - [ ] Medium section
 - [ ] Github section
 - [ ] Instagram section
-- [ ] Developed apps images in Experience page
+- [ ] Add recruiter mod to show only Main, Stack and Experience sections
 - [ ] Accessibility
 - [ ] Cookie Popup for cookies and a magic cookie with a quote
 - [ ] MyLocation detector and text "Currently working from ..."